Forty Thousand Kilometers Under Quantum Protection: Protocol description

 \section{Protocol description}

-~~\\ We put forth an exemplary protocol based on our physical control approach.
+We put forth an exemplary QKD protocol based on our physical control approach.
 Let the legitimate users, the sender, Alice, and the receiver, Bob, be connected via a classical authenticated communication channel and optical line serving as a quantum channel.
-The protocol is designed as follows: \begin{enumerate} \item [0.] \textit{Initial preparation}---Alice and Bob carry out initial line tomography to determine the natural losses that Eve cannot exploit.
+The protocol is designed as follows: \begin{enumerate} \item[]\textbf{Initial preparation} \item [0.]
+Alice and Bob carry out initial line tomography to determine the natural losses that Eve cannot exploit.
 At this and only this preliminary step, the legitimate users must be certain that Eve has no influence on the line.
-The users share the tomogram via the classical channel. \item Alice and Bob perform the physical loss control over the line and, through comparison with the initial line tomogram, infer the fraction $r_{\rs E}$ of the signal possibly seized and exploited by Eve.
+The users share the tomogram via the classical channel.

+\item[] \textbf{Line tomography} \item Alice and Bob perform the physical loss control over the line and, through comparison with the initial line tomogram, infer the fraction $r_\text{E}$ of the signal possibly seized and exploited by Eve.
 The users also localize the points of Eve's intervention.
 To update the line tomogram, users exchange information via the classical channel.
 If the stolen fraction grows too large so that the evaluated legitimate users' information advantage over Eve disappears---the analytical estimate for this advantage is provided below---the transmission is terminated.